TallBlondMan/spring-boot-customer-app/customer-api/README.md

 Notes to self

-Try running the app without Nginx and move from there Maybe the Axios module is causing trouble
+Try running the app without Nginx and move from there - did it, and works Maybe the Axios module is causing trouble - No it was CROS origin in Java